 It can support the immune system.

 It's a good source of fiber.

-A randomized control trial found sauerkraut to be one of the only fermented foods clinically shown to help with IBS.
+A randomized control trial found sauerkraut to be one of the only fermented foods clinically shown to help with IBS2.
 "Surprisingly, the study showed benefits whether the sauerkraut was pasteurized (no probiotics) or not," Moon says.
 "The researchers think that means it has more to do with the prebiotic fiber than the probiotics."

 Prebiotic fibers help feed good bacteria in the gut (aka probiotics) so they are better able to flourish and thrive, integrative gastroenterologist Marvin Singh, M.D., writes for mbg.
 These fibers are critical for creating a healthy and balanced microbiome, which supports overall digestive and gut health.

 One cup of sauerkraut contains 15% of the daily recommended value of vitamin K, according to the USDA food database.
 "Not getting enough vitamin K2 is associated with hardening blood vessels4, which is a risk factor for heart disease," Moon explains.
 Therefore, eating sauerkraut or other foods rich in vitamin K, may support heart health.

 Additionally, studies have shown that probiotics may modestly lower blood pressure5 and improve blood sugar levels6.
 "For these reasons and because sauerkraut contains fiber7, it can also support heart health," Cannon says.

 Probiotics have been shown to manage anxiety and depressive symptoms in people, due to the gut-brain axis8.

 While sauerkraut has not been directly associated with stress reduction in humans, "In animal studies where gut microbiomes were wiped out, probiotics from fermented foods calmed down the stress-response system9 that can also harm cognitive function when it's in overdrive," Moon tells mbg.

 It can support brain health.